 However, the idle adjustment is just the beginning.
 The carburetors on Homelite chainsaws come with three adjustable settings that allow you to regulate fuel and engine speeds.
-While adjusting the idle speed and the low speed isn't too complicated, it's best to leave high speed adjustment to a professional with a tachometer.
-If you exceed the maximum engine speed while adjusting the high speed screw you can destroy your engine.
+While adjusting the idle speed and the low speed is not too complicated, it is best to leave high speed adjustment to a professional with a tachometer.
+If you exceed the maximum engine speed while adjusting the high speed screw, you can destroy your engine.

 Make sure your fuel tank is at least ¾ full.
 Start the Homelite chainsaw.
 Squeeze the trigger lightly and let it run at a high idle for a couple of minutes to warm up.
 Let the saw idle while making the adjustments.
 Remember to never use a chainsaw while it spins in idle.

 Insert the small screwdriver into the hole marked "L." Turn the screw clockwise until the engine starts whining.
 Turn the screw back ¼ turns until your engine produces a clean, full sound.